Learning & skills news

 Throughout the week 23 events were held for the public and an additional 8 events as part of the Schools Programme.
 740 participants (and their families) came to events including Author and Illustrator talks, Storytelling, Cupcake Decorating and Sewing Workshops, Lego Parties and a family friendly 60s Rock Gig.

 Learning & Skills offered a variety of sessions throughout the week for adults which were attended by parents, grandparents and child minders.
 Pat Davies, Learning & Skills tutor, who delivered a Story Box session (a story box is a miniature setting, a shoe box-sized stage with a background and objects within it relating to either a specific book, or to a common story scenario) said: "We discussed what a story box is and how they can be used with children for retelling stories and stimulating their imagination for telling their own stories.
-I demonstrated a box which could be used for several stories (e.g. Gruffalo, 3 bears) to link in with the themes of the library’s new benches, Julia Donaldson stories, fairy stories and Roald Dahl stories.
+I demonstrated a box which could be used for several stories (such as the Gruffalo, 3 bears) to link in with the themes of the library’s new benches, Julia Donaldson stories, fairy stories and Roald Dahl stories.
 I provided the group with boxes and a variety of resources to make their own story boxes based on their child’s favourite book or a scene that the children could use their imagination and make up their own stories.
 The group was enthusiastic and used the resources to make some very imaginative story boxes."

 Janice Ford delivered the Fun with Fabrics session and says, "The session involved using felt and re-cycled materials to produce an applique design suitable for children's clothing.
 We discussed the different techniques used for applique using hand sewing techniques.
 The room at the library was warm and welcoming with good lighting.
 The practical task was a success with all learners completing one applique sample.
 Some used the designs and patterns from the examples provided by the tutor and others proved to be quite creative by drawing and using their own design.
 Materials were provided and were more than adequate to complete the task.
 The session proved to be a success with everything going according to plan and with good support from library staff."